Wildlander-mod/wildlander-mod.github.io/5-HintsandTips/Dungeon-Guides.md

 ### How to use this guide.
 - Most of the information was taken from UESP directly in terms of what enemies lay in wait and unique treasures to be found within as well as crafting-related amenities found within.
-- Take your prepared-ness to Witcher levels by knowing how to fight the [various enemies found throughout the world](\..\6-MechanicAnalysis\Advanced-Combat-Mechanics.html#about-these-guides)
+- Take your prepared-ness to Witcher levels by knowing how to fight the [various enemies found throughout the world](..\6-MechanicsAnalysis\Advanced-Combat-Mechanics.html#about-these-guides)
 - Note that some dungeons may be upgraded in threat level based on sheer number, Bandits may be average in difficulty but a platoon of Bandit Archers is more Difficult (lookin at you Valtheim Towers).
 - Fishing Supplies have been added in with the expectation they'll be available in 1.1, if this ends up not being they case they'll be removed from the guide.
 - To save on repeating myself a *lot*, automatically assume that:
 	- Any fight involving Dangerous enemies will require above-average resistances in the relevant category (physical/magic/elemental/poison)
-	- You'll want high levels of resistances for Perilous enemies, combining both magical *and* elemental to face spellcasters
+	- You'll want high levels of resistances for Perilous enemies, combining both magical *and* elemental to face spell-casters
 	- Endgame enemies will test you even after you've maxed out your resistances

 The threat level of each dungeon is as follows but doesn't include *every* enemy in the game: